-Penal Code 484i PC is the California statute that makes it a crime for a person to counterfeit credit cards, or to make, possess and/or traffic credit card-making machinery.
+California Penal Code § 484i PC makes it a crime to counterfeit credit cards, or to make, possess and/or traffic credit card-making machinery.
 The offense can be charged as a misdemeanor or a felony and is punishable by up to 3 years in jail.

 In particular, the statute states: